viebel/klipse/repl.md

 KLIPSE is live at http://app.klipse.tech

-KLIPSE layout is intentionnaly kept flat without any buttons.
+KLIPSE layout is intentionally kept flat without any buttons.

 Tweaking is done with url parameters and hotkeys.